 Then, as reading teachers we have to give our full support as these children choose the storybooks they will read.
 We have to list down the books being read and indicate how many of them have chosen the same storybooks.

 To make this activity a great success, you can send communication to the parents about your planned activity.
 State the objectives of the activity and how it should be done.

-For a more valuable impact of the total blackout activity, you can as well indicate in your letter about the involvement of the parents.
-You encourage them to apply the total blackout activity at least a day on the weekends.
+For a more valuable impact of the total blackout activity, you can as well indicate in your letter the involvement of the parents.
+You encourage them to apply for total blackout activity at least once a day on the weekends.